 While some chance encounters result in instant chemistry, there's typically an initial awkwardness to slough off before the first date—and even during it.
 Testing the tepid waters of "do they like me, do they like me not" can be the toughest part.
 Saddling up the courage to even approach the other person, drafting up clever texts—while exciting, the very first steps of a potential relationship include the biggest challenges of all.

 The first date can be difficult, too, and something that DeKeyser says is an inevitable first stage in dating: "Both parties are nervous, overthinking, and worried it is going to be 'another' wasted date with someone they don't connect with."
 It may not turn out exactly as you expected, but DeKeyser says, "Always go on a second or third date because most people don't represent themselves fully in the first few dates.
 After this stage, things get less awkward and you can finally start feeling comfortable around the other person."
-The biggest key to success is open communication.

 The Attraction Stage